 - Flammable chemicals & gases

 The main source of oxygen within properties is from open windows and doors.
 However, any structural defects might also be a significant source of oxygen.
 Some chemicals are oxidising and may provide additional sources of oxygen if used or stored incorrectly.

 Step 3 – Evaluate the risk and decide if existing fire safety measures are adequate

-Having considered the chances of a fire starting and the people likely to be at risk should a fire occur, the extent of the actual risk to those people must be considered.
+Having considered the chances of a fire starting and the people likely to be at risk, the extent of the actual risk to those people must be considered.
 For example, the possibility of:

 - Fire starting on a lower floor, affecting the escape route for people on upper floors, especially when there is only one escape route

 - Fire developing near the only final exit

 - Fire and smoke spreading because of open windows and doors